 An employer is not required to compensate an employee for time spent on jury service.
+Temporary jury duty leaves may be paid or unpaid, at the discretion of the employer.

-While not mandated to do so, many employers do pay employees called to jury duty.
+While not mandated to do so, many employers have jury duty leave policies that pay employees called to jury or witness duty.
 In deciding compensation issues, an employer must consider the exempt and nonexempt status of employees.